-Simplifies field service management for small to medium-sized businesses
+Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 Key Features: